microsoft/onnxruntime/docs/Hosting_Application_Usage.md

 curl -X POST --data-binary "@predict_request_0.pb" -H "Content-Type: application/octet-stream" -H "Foo: 1234"  http://127.0.0.1:8001/v1/models/mymodel/versions/3:predict
 ```

-To control the response data type, we allow the client sending request with `Accept` header field to indicate what kind of serialization to be expected.
+To control the response data type, we allow the client to send the request with `Accept` header field to indicate what kind of serialization to be expected.
 It has the same choices and meanings as `Content-Type` header field.

 ## Advanced Topics